alireza-saberi/rating-HEC/README.md

 - You have for get configuration directory from me separately.
 - I have to update uploading image module later, which I had some difficulty making it last night,
 - I will modify more after these interviews.

+## Updates
+- I have leanred TDD, and BDD recently
+- I wont be TDD if I add tests now, but I will add some tests on a branch for the sake practice in the upcoming weekend.